Chapter #3 - Memory

 Visual information is associated with a different part of the brain than verbal information.

-When you create a picture, you are anchoring the information in two parts of your brain.
+When you create a picture, you are anchoring the information in two parts of your brain.7.
+Recite and repeat.

 When you repeat something out loud, you anchor the concept in two different senses.